5825 W. Division Street,

 3 people favorited this theater

 The Ambassador Theatre was built for the M & H Theaters Corporation in 1924 by architect Harold E. Gallup serving the far western Chicago neighborhood of Austin.
+It was opened on October 20, 1925.
+It was equipped with a Geneva 4 manual 14 ranks organ.
 By 1926 it had been taken over by the Ascher Brothers Inc. chain.

 It could seat 2,500 in its auditorium and originally hosted stage shows in addition to motion pictures.
 It was built in the Neo-Classical style and featured a domed lobby which was topped by a cupola.